 People often move when they are in the cathedral.
-One day while watching people “visit” various well-known windows and statues, I discovered the average time looking at each was less than three seconds!]
+One day while watching people “visit” various well-known windows and statues, I discovered by observation that the average time looking at each was less than three seconds!

 Advice from Catherine of Sienna (1347-1380)